TopperBB/Arduino-NodeMCU-ESP82886-Mqtt-Client/README.md

 1. On Windows, Mac and Linux you will need to install the latest [CP210x USB to UART Bridge VCP Drivers](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)
 2. [Arduino IDE 1.6.5](https://www.arduino.cc/en/Main/Software) As at Nov 27, 2015, version 1.6.6 is not compatible with the ESP8266 SDK
+3. As at Now 27, 2015 to support/compile Adafruit BMP180 library for ESP8266/NodeMCU you need the [libm.a](http://never-enough-time.com/2015/10/13/undefined-reference-to-__ieee754_sqrt-esp8266-arduino-bug/) library fix

 ##Arduino on ESP8266
 [Arduino on ESP8266 Project](https://github.com/esp8266/Arduino)